 - Talk to your parents, carer, teacher or another trusted adult about what’s happening.
 When parents and schools work together, this is the best way to address it.

 - Block the person or people from being able to contact you and change your privacy settings to protect what you post on social media.

-- If the bullying is persistent and ongoing, delete your current online account and start a new one.
+- Delete your current online account and start a new one if the bullying is persistent and ongoing.
 Only give your new details to a small list of trusted friends.

 Ways you can support a friend

 - Ask them about their situation.
 Remember to be respectful, caring and understanding.
-They may not feel like answering and that is okay.
+They may not feel like answering and that is OK.

-- Listen to them and let them know they are not alone.
-You don’t have to have all the answers but it may help them to know that a lot of other young people are going through this as well.
+- Listen to them and let them know they’re not alone.
+You don’t have to have all the answers, but it may help them to know that a lot of other young people are going through this as well.

 - Reassure them that things will get better.
-Remind them that they do not have to handle this on their own.
+Remind them that they don’t have to handle this on their own.

 - Support them to seek help.
 Help them decide how to approach the situation.
-Discuss who they could talk to about the bullying, such as a trusted adult.
+Discuss who they could talk to about the bullying, like a trusted adult.
 If the bullying is at school, a trusted teacher is a good place to start.

-- Make sure they are safe.
+- Make sure they’re safe.
 Sometimes this may mean you need to take action and speak to a trusted adult, even if they don’t want you to.
-Let them know what you are planning to do if this is the case – they might not be happy about this initially but in the long run they will usually understand why you did it.
+Let them know what you’re planning to do if this is the case – they might not be happy about this initially but in the long run they will usually understand why you did it.